-Creating everything from smart furniture to warehouse robots, the following five companies are adding a new element to Boston’s tech scene while gaining some serious attention from venture capitalists.
+Creating everything from smart furniture to warehouse robots, the following eight companies are adding a new element to Boston’s tech scene while gaining some serious attention from venture capitalists.
 If you want to know where Boston tech is headed next, hardware is where you should be looking.

 Founded in 2015, Desktop Metal has a mission to transform manufacturing and engineering with its metal 3D printers.
 The company operated in stealth mode for two years before unveiling two trademark 3D printing systems in April 2017.
 The company’s first product is described as “the first office-friendly metal 3D printing system for rapid prototyping,” while Desktop Metal’s other printing system, “Production System,” was created for mass production of high-resolution metal parts at a speed “100 times faster than today’s laser-based additive manufacturing systems.”

 The company became a unicorn in July 2017, raising a $115 million Series D, which put the company's post-money valuation above $1 billion.
 If you weren’t impressed yet, that round marked the largest individual private round for a metal additive manufacturing company.
 Ever.

 Waltham-based 6 River Systems is a robotics company aiming to redefine fulfillment automation for e-commerce and retail operations.
 One of its warehouse robots, Chuck, uses state-of-the-art sensors to navigate work zones and can carry a whopping 160 pounds of material.